qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scale in which features will be visible.
 Out of this range, they are hidden.
-The |mActionMapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.
+The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.

 .. do not change the order of reference-tag and only-tag, this figure has